golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 The `keyUsage` property defines how the key attached to the certificate can be used.
 We define the following usages:
 - `signCertificate` the key can be used to sign other certificates to extend the chain n trust
-- `signManifest` the key can be used to sign payload manifests (defined in GAP-5)
+- `signManifest` the key can be used to sign payload manifests (defined in GAP-5) /manifest will not support Golem certificates right now, it requires some update to GAP-5 and the implementation/
 - `signNode` the key can be used to sign a node descriptor (defined in GAP-XX)
 - `all` the key can be used without restrictions, including use cases that are defined after the certificate was created